 BECOME A HOUSING CHOICE VOUCHER LANDLORD

-The landlord must meet the lease requirements as set by SAHA and complete the documents given to the family, which include the following:
+The landlord must meet the lease requirements as set by SAHA and submit the Electronic RTA, which includes the following:

 - Request for Tenancy Approval